New 2021 Honda HR-V hybrid crossover pictures and details

 The second-generation HR-V has been with us for almost eight years now, and with the new hybrid powertrain comes a styling overhaul.
 It isn’t as head-turning as the Honda e city car, but Honda has given the HR-V a simpler design more reminiscent of premium SUVs like the Jaguar F-Pace, Mercedes GLC or Audi Q5.

-The body of the small SUV has been styled to reduce airflow across it, improving efficiency and high-speed stability.
-The short overhangs, steeply raked rear window and bootlid also share some similarities with the Mazda MX-30 electric SUV.
+The body of the small crossover has been styled to reduce airflow across it, improving efficiency and high-speed stability.
+The short overhangs, steeply raked rear window and bootlid also share some similarities with the Mazda MX-30 electric coupe-SUV.
 The new HR-V gets a more upright front end than the outgoing car, sporting a bigger, body-coloured grille, new lights front and rear, plus 18-inch alloy wheels which are standard across the range.

 There are similarly revolutionary changes inside the car: an almost Mazda-like layout features, with simple lines throughout and a centrally mounted infotainment screen.
 A suite of active safety and driver assistance systems, called Honda SENSING, will also be available.